Qtn-BA/Supply_chain_LLM_Agent/README.md

 # Production & Inventory Optimization Agent

 ## Project Overview
-This project implements an AI-assisted agent for monitoring and optimizing production and inventory in a supply chain context.
+This project implements an LLM agent for monitoring and optimizing production and inventory in a supply chain context.
-The agent analyzes inventory data, detects anomalies, forecasts demand, and supports decision-making for restocking and production planning.
+The agent is able to analyzes inventory data, detects anomalies, forecasts demand, and supports decision-making for restocking and production planning.

-This project is developed as part of the course **Advanced Programming and Data Visualization**.

 ---